 ― winstonian (winston), Tuesday, 3 February 2009 06:21 (nine years ago) Permalink

 the Songs Of Byrne & Eno tour is AWESOME

-― the strawman of the hilarious DJShadow/Jurassic5 loving university student (sic), Tuesday, 3 February 2009 08:23 (eight years ago) Permalink
+― the strawman of the hilarious DJShadow/Jurassic5 loving university student (sic), Tuesday, 3 February 2009 08:23 (nine years ago) Permalink

 That's good news!
 I'll be seeing that in March.
 How are the My Life in the Bush of Ghosts songs delivered in this setting, I'm v. curious to know.

 ― willem, Tuesday, 3 February 2009 09:46 (nine years ago) Permalink

 there's only one Bush Of Ghosts song sadly, but it is remarkable. he does a hesitant intro trying to explain [I saw it at the Sydney Opera House, perhaps in other venues he trusts the audience better] that they made this record, but neither of them sing on it, and they took the voices from "found sounds", and it took a year to, what you would now call, "clear" the "samples," and it was a terrible pain, erm, well but anyway -- and then takes a deep breath and ROARS in full sung melody the radio preacher's words as the band swells in behind him.